 In the pursuit of efficiency and automation, it would be easy also to lose the identity and uniqueness that air travel has historically inspired.
 I met with a Global President for Customer Experience in New York recently and it was chastening to hear him describe airports simply as a ‘utility’.
 He was not intending to be provocative; simply that’s what airports now mean to him.
 And that mindset is a real threat to a successful, thriving airport.

-So how do we evolve, how do we safeguard the special glamour of flight, yet adapt to ever changing needs?
-We can’t expect our customers to necessarily know what they want us to do in the future so we have started to explore future megatrends and are developing our hypotheses of what passengers will need Heathrow to be in the future; tracking trends to ensure we are ahead of the curve and truly passenger-centric.
+We can’t expect our customers to necessarily know what they want us to do in the future so we have started to explore future mega-trends and are developing our hypotheses of what passengers will need Heathrow to be in the future; tracking trends to ensure we are ahead of the curve and truly passenger-centric.

 As best depicted in the closing scenes of blockbuster Love Actually, Heathrow is a stage set for people’s own life dramas – from the warmest of welcomes to the most heart-breaking of goodbyes.
 Therefore, beyond the operational efficiency required to make this vast enterprise run efficiently and affordably, our mission is to recognise and connect with the individuals travelling through, making our role in their journey the most memorable that it can be.